 This article discusses a report of three trials study (1) about cherry juice concentrate for gout.
 The 2nd and 3rd trials are described on this page.
 To read about the 1st trial click on the link at the bottom.

 In the medicine professors’ second cherries and gout study, patients who were taking CJC (cherry juice concentrate) were examined for four plus months.
 Again the "dose" was 1 tablespoon twice daily.

-Did some participants see their gout flares fall as they had in Study 1?
+participants see their gout flares fall as they had in Study 1?

 CHERRY STUDY 2 - GOUT FLARES DOWN AGAIN.